Interview Promotion

 Radio Promotion Articles

-RADIO INTERVIEW 101 Picking the Proper Format, part 2
+RADIO INTERVIEW 101 Picking the Proper Format, part 2 of 2

-Adult Contemporary: "AC" is one of the traditional radio formats, going back to the early 70's, and it comes in "mainstream", "hot", and "soft" varieties.
-In major and medium markets (see the list of markets HERE), unless you are an AC artist that is currently being played on a station, your only interview chance is going to be morning drive.
-In small and un-rated markets, however, AC stations tend to be more full-service... airing music, news, sports, farm reports, and talk shows.
-These small stations are great for new non-music guests to get lots of small interviews, in all dayparts.
+In large and medium markets (see the list of markets HERE), unless you are an AC artist that is currently being played on a station, your only interview chance is going to be morning drive, or weekend Public Affairs (morning drive does have a lot of listeners, however).
+In small and un-rated markets, Mainstream AC stations tend to be more full-service, airing music, news, sports, farm reports, and talk shows.
+These small stations are great for new interviews guests to get lots of small interviews, in all dayparts, scattered across small towns in the USA.

 Next topic: Best Topics for Radio